 - If you have ever had eosinophilic esophagitis.

-- If you have swelling or sores in your mouth, or you have recently had a mouth injury, tooth lost, or any oral surgery.
+- If you have swelling, sores, or an infection in your mouth, or you have recently had a mouth injury, tooth loss, or any oral surgery.

 - If you are taking a beta blocker like atenolol, metoprolol, or propranolol.